MOIRA promotes empowerment at all times and is proactive in ensuring that our service users are familiar with their individual rights.

 - To be treated with respect and dignity, and to be listened to.

-- To be given options regarding any decisions that they need to make, with a clear understanding about any consequences of these options.
+- To be given options regarding any decisions that you need to make, with a clear understanding about any consequences of the options available.

 - To have professional people providing a service that is appropriate to their qualifications and experience.